 The KEM secret encapsulation function of prototype:

-void *(*PKEncFunc_t)( rbuf x, rbuf ss, size_t *restrict sslen, GenFunc_t prng_gen, rbuf prng);
+rbuf ss, size_t *restrict sslen,

 where:

-points to the public-key working context,ss
+x points to the public-key working context,ss points to the buffer that will

-points to a variable of type
+receives the shared secret,sslen points to a variable of type

-.
-If ss
+size_t.
+If ss is NULL,

 this variable will be set to the length of the shared secret.

-If ss
+If ss is non-NULL, the variable

-indicates the size of the buffer pointed to by ss
+indicates the size of the buffer pointed to by ss,

-in which case, at most *sslen
+in which case, at most *sslen bytes will be written

-, and if there's excess space than needed to
+to ss, and if there's excess space than needed to

 store the shared secret, the result will be right-padded with